SiliconLabs/wifi_combo_applications/iot-pa-bt-spp_loop_back_test/readme.md

 ![Command menu for main](./resources/spp-main-pincode-8.png)

-**STEP 15.** While opening the command pop-ups on both the "spp_main" & "spp_secondary" sides.
-Give the "Userlinkkey Response" from the "spp_main" side for the "userlinkkey event on main" and likewise same for "spp_secondary" side for the "userlinkkey event on secondary".
+**STEP 15.** While opening the command pop-ups on both the "spp_main" & "spp_secondary" sides, Give the "Userlinkkey Response" from the "spp_main" side for the "userlinkkey event" on spp_main and likewise same for "spp_secondary" side for the "userlinkkey event" on spp_secondary.

 1) Below picture is for spp_main.